troyerta/recipes/fix_names_and_titles/NotDone/pineapple-chicken-and-rice.md

-# Pineapple Chicken And Rice
+# Pineapple Chicken and Rice

 ## Overview